amandamarkee/spidroins/aarg_assembly.md

 ## **Background**

-The goal of this workflow is to take note of assembly details for the five California _Argiope argentata_ genomes.
-Once genomes are assembled, each pair of haplotype assemblies will be used to assess interspecific (allelic) variation in silk genes within the spidroin gene family.
-I will be trying to run the genome assembler (hifiasm) on both American Museum of Natural History high-performance computing systems (Mendel and Huxley)
+The goal of this workflow is to take note of assembly details for the five California _Argiope argentata_ genomes, one Florida _Argiope argentata_ genome, and one Texas _Argiope argentata_ genome.
+Once whole genomes are assembled, each pair of haplotype assemblies will be used to assess intraspecific (allelic) variation of silk genes within the spidroin gene family.
+I will be trying to run the genome assembler (hifiasm) on both American Museum of Natural History high-performance computing systems (Mendel and Huxley), and Brigham Young University's computing system (Fulton).
 - California samples (assembled by PBF): Aarg_C1, Aarg_F1, and Aarg_H1
-- California samples (not assembled): Aarg_B1 and Aarg_G2
+- California samples (assembled by AM): Aarg_B1 and Aarg_G2
+- Texas sample (assembled by AM): AargTX
+- Florida sample (assembled by AM): AargVK1

 ## **Project Set-Up and File Conversion**